Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 20th March 1688 George Killigrew (age 24) was killed in a duel or a tavern brawl.

-On 19th December 1688 Captain Walter Littleton was killed in a duel by Captain Charles Adderley, a protestant officer of the Royal Horse Guards.
+On 19th December 1688 Catholic Major Walter Littleton was killed in a duel by Protestant Captain Charles Adderley, both of the Royal Horse Guards.
+The cause of the duel unknown although it may be related to how Littleton's withdrawal before the 15th Jun 1685 Battle of Axminster.

 On 6th October 1692 Captain Philip Lawson was killed in a duel by his brother-in-law Charles Knollys 4th Earl Banbury (age 30).
 The House of Lords decided that he was not a Peer (there was doubt over the paternity of his father), and he pleaded in the King's Bench.
 The second husband his wife Anna Maria Knollys (age 36) had lost to dueling.